What is the European Union's pathway to limit global warming to 1.5°C?

 In 2021, oil and gas provided 32% and 25% of the EU’s primary energy, respectively.7 The end-use sectors of transport, residential buildings and industry were responsible for 31%, 27% and 25% respectively of final energy consumption.8 Energy consumption in transport and industry have rebounded since the COVID-19 pandemic.

 Major policy gaps remain in the buildings, transport and industry sectors.
 For example, the lack of sector specific targets on zero carbon fuels and technologies, and continued subsidies for fossil fuels produced and consumed across sectors.
 Of the updated National Energy and Climate Plans (NECPs) that have been submitted in 2024, while improvements have been made, most do not reflect the targets under the REPowerEU legislative package and necessary measures to achieve them.
-Consequently, the individual action of member states is not on track to meet the EU’s collective climate goals.9
+Consequently, the individual action of member states is not on track to meet the EU’s collective climate goals.9 The European Union and its member states directly subsidised fossil fuel energy to the tune of EUR 110 billion in 2023.
+Comparatively only EUR 62 (USD 70) billion in direct subsidies were allocated to renewable energy generation investments.10

-The European Union subsidised fossil fuel production and consumption to the tune of USD 310 billion in 2022.10 By continuing to support fossil fuels through subsidies and special conditions in legislation, the EU is incentivising increased fossil fuel use and undermining its climate neutrality goals.
+By continuing to support fossil fuels through subsidies and special conditions in legislation, the EU is incentivising increased fossil fuel use and undermining its climate neutrality goals.
 This also risks creating costly stranded assets in the future and diverting critical financing from proven clean solutions such as renewables, electric vehicles and heat pumps.11

 Targets and commitments